mohanad-80/Data_compression/README.md

 # Data Compression Algorithms
-This repo contains implementation for different data compression algorithms in different programming languages
+This repo contains high-level implementation for different data compression algorithms in different programming languages

 ## List of algorithms implemented
 - LZ77 (in Golang and Java)
 - LZ78 (in Golang)
-- LZW  (in Golang)
+- LZW  (in Golang and Java)
 - Huffman (in Golang)